 A less important example is in Wreav.
 During the ride to the Shroud, Kalros comes by and eats the car Wreav is in.
-When Eve asks Wrex if he even cares about his own brother's death Wrex responds that he couldn't give less of a shit about Wreav, remarking that Wreav was a never-ending pain in the ass.
+When Eve asks Wrex what they should do, Wrex responds that there's no way he he survived, and he couldn't give a shit about Wreav, remarking that he was a never-ending pain in the ass.

 Kane from Command & Conquer Tiberium series.
 In the 4th game ending, he was shot directly by Colonel James but he got up a few seconds later unfazed to rescue the protagonist from James.
 This guy is clearly immortal.
 Before that, he was blasted by an IonCannon in the first game, ran through and left in Temple Prime as it exploded in the second, and was in Eastern Europe, when it exploded, yes, The entirety of Eastern Europe exploded.
 He's still alive.